avabs/avabs.github.io/Module 2/core_azure_services.md

         - VPN gateways are deployed as two instances active/standby
         - If active goes for a toss then Standby assumes the responsibility and takes over

-    - ExpresssRoute Fundamentals
+    - ExpressRoute Fundamentals
         - Lets you establish connection to microsoft 365, cloud services
         - Can be used any-to-any/ point-to-point Ethernet
-        - Expressroute connection don't go over public internet
+        - ExpressRoute connection don't go over public internet
         - L2 - Data link layer (Node to Node communication)
         - L3 - Network Layer (Addressing and routing between nodes)

     - Features & Benefits of ExpressRoute
-        - L3 connection between on-premise and Microssoft Services through a connectivity provides as mentioned previously
+        - L3 connection between on-premise and Microsoft Services through a connectivity provides as mentioned previously
         - Microsoft services across all the regions
         - Dynamic routing using BGP
         - Build In redundancy